ASKabalan/Jax-multihost/README.md

 ## 4.1.
 Sharding Properties

-1. [addressable_devices](https://jax.readthedocs.io/en/latest/jax.sharding.html#jax.sharding.Sharding.addressable_devices): Represents the group of devices that this sharding can address, for single controller setup all devices are always adressable.
-For single controller per GPU only one device is adressable by default for each sharding on each process.
+1. [addressable_devices](https://jax.readthedocs.io/en/latest/jax.sharding.html#jax.sharding.Sharding.addressable_devices): Represents the group of devices that this sharding can address.
+For a single controller setup, all devices are always addressable.
+For a single controller per GPU, only one device is addressable by default for each sharding on each process.
 2. [device_set](https://jax.readthedocs.io/en/latest/jax.sharding.html#jax.sharding.Sharding.device_set): Represents the group of devices spanned by a specific sharding.
 In a multi-controller environment, this set includes devices that may not be directly addressable by the current process.
-For signle controller this will always be equivalent to `addressable_devices`
+For a single controller, this will always be equivalent to `addressable_devices`.
 3. [is_fully_addressable](https://jax.readthedocs.io/en/latest/jax.sharding.html#jax.sharding.Sharding.is_fully_addressable): Indicates whether all devices named in the Sharding are accessible by the current process.
-This property is analogous to is_local in a multi-process JAX setup.
+This property is analogous to `is_local` in a multi-process JAX setup.
 4. [is_fully_replicated](https://jax.readthedocs.io/en/latest/jax.sharding.html#jax.sharding.SingleDeviceSharding.is_fully_replicated): Determines if each device holds a complete copy of the entire data.
 A sharding is fully replicated when this condition is met.